mantidproject/mantid/docs/source/interfaces/indirect/Indirect Corrections.rst

 Sparse Instrument
   Whether to spatially approximate the instrument for faster calculation.

-Number Of DetectorRows
+Number Of Detector Rows
   Number of detector rows in the detector grid of the sparse instrument.

-Number Of DetectorColumns
+Number Of Detector Columns
   Number of detector columns in the detector grid of the sparse instrument.

 Beam Height